 Final dissertation defenses may take place during each of the three academic terms.
-The final day a student may hold the final dissertation defense within each term is the Friday
+The final day a student may hold the final dissertation defense within each term is the Friday two calendar weeks before the last day of the term.
+In order to take part in the June commencement ceremony, a student must have their final dissertation defense notice sent out by May 1.

 After the student has passed the final defense and completed all required revisions to the satisfaction of the dissertation chair, the student must submit the document to the Doctoral Director for a format review.
 Upon passing the format review, the student will be provided with information regarding how to obtain bound copies of the dissertation.
 Prior to degree conferral, the student must submit one bound copy of the dissertation and one pdf file of the final dissertation, both of which must include the signed approval page.

-Students should refer to the Dissertation Guidelines at

-http://CAHSS.nova.edu/Downloads/car.htm for detailed information.
+Students should refer to the Dissertation Guidelines at http://CAHSS.nova.edu/Downloads/car.htm for detailed information.